 Instructor: Scott Stulberg

 Scott Stulberg is a travel and stock photographer who journeys often to distant lands looking for unique photographic opportunities.
-He is represented by many stock agencies including Corbis and Getty Images and is a contributing writer for both Shutterbug and EOS magazine.
-Scott has led photography workshops to many places around the globe, from Burma to Africa to the Galapagos Islands but loves workshops in the US more than anywhere else.
+Scott is also the owner of Scott Stulberg Photography Workshops and has led photography workshops to many places around the globe, from Burma to Africa to the Galapagos Islands but loves workshops in the US more than anywhere else.
+He is represented by many stock agencies including Getty Images and is a contributing writer for both Shutterbug and EOS magazine.
 He also teaches digital photography and Photoshop at UCLA Extension in Los Angeles and the Sedona Arts Center in Sedona, Arizona and has taught at many other schools including the The Los Angeles Center of Photography and the Art Wolfe Digital Photography Center in Seattle.
-Scott and his wife Holly live in beautiful Sedona, Arizona
+Scott and his wife Holly live in beautiful Sedona, Arizona.

 Scott is the author of Passage to Burma, with 270 pages of photography that capture multiple trips to his favorite country and he is also co-author of The Digital Photographer’s New Guide to Photoshop Plug-Ins.
 From Time, Newsweek, Microsoft, National Geographic, Conde Nast Traveler, Travel and Leisure, Royal Caribbean Cruise Lines, ABC and CNN News to greeting cards, calendars, bill boards and book covers, his images are used internationally.
+Scott’s’ images are sold from many different venues including Amazon, Walmart, Home Depot and Ross.
 His photographs are in collections all over the world, including on permanent display in the United Nations and the new UCLA Medical Center.

 Scott’s work can be viewed here: www.asa100.com